godotengine/godot-docs/classes/class_viewport.rst

 :ref:`Scaling3DMode<enum_Viewport_Scaling3DMode>` **SCALING_3D_MODE_FSR** = ``1``

 Use AMD FidelityFX Super Resolution 1.0 upscaling for the viewport's 3D buffer.
 The amount of scaling can be set using :ref:`scaling_3d_scale<class_Viewport_property_scaling_3d_scale>`.
-Values less than ``1.0`` will be result in the viewport being upscaled using FSR.
+Values less than ``1.0`` will result in the viewport being upscaled using FSR.
 Values greater than ``1.0`` are not supported and bilinear downsampling will be used instead.
 A value of ``1.0`` disables scaling.

 .. _class_Viewport_constant_SCALING_3D_MODE_FSR2: